bhklab/MERIDA_snakemake_pipeline/README.md

 Conda can be used to install all Python and most OS system dependencies
 using:

-`conda env create --file envs/affymetrix.yml`
+`conda env create --file envs/merida.yml`

 This will take some time to run as it gathers and installs the correct package versions.
-The environent it creates should be called `affymetrix`.
+The environent it creates should be called `merida`.

-If it is not automatically activated after installation please run `conda activate affymetrix` before proceeding to the next step.
+If it is not automatically activated after installation please run `conda activate merida` before proceeding to the next step.

 ### R Dependencies

 The `renv` package can be used to install all R dependencies (both CRAN and Bioconductor).
-R version 3.6.3 and `renv` are included as dependencies in the `environment.yml` file and should be installed automatically when setting up your conda environment.
+R version 3.6.3 and `renv` are included as dependencies in the `merida.yml` file and should be installed automatically when setting up your conda environment.

 To initialize this project with renv run: